IAmAnthem/CanineCalculations/ReadMe.md

 - Select the Download ZIP option
 - Extract the zipfile contents to wherever
 - Navigate to that folder in Windows Explorer
+- Open KNOWNS.csv and copy the formatting out to a new file like MyPets.csv or something is a good idea
+  - Partially known pets should now be working (i.e. if a trait is "10-20" I mark it unsolved and skip during comparison)
 - Right click on Stat-Canine.ps1 and select Run with PowerShell
   - If you get a warning that the script is unsigned and you can't run it, you need to change the ExecutionPolicy
   - Right Click the Windows Start button